 Security and Privacy

-Digital Security for All: Bridging the Gap Between Security Trainers and the Communities They Want to Serve.
-Faced with the reality of a Trump presidency, organizations big and small have realized they’re at risk of being hacked, surveilled, trolled, and otherwise attacked online.
+Digital Security for All: Bridging the Gap Between Security Trainers and the Communities They Want to Serve (Fri.
+June 9, 3:15-4:15pm, Kimmel 907) Faced with the reality of a Trump presidency, organizations big and small have realized they’re at risk of being hacked, surveilled, trolled, and otherwise attacked online.
 Vast databases of constituent information sit in the cloud, state surveillance is eradicating privacy and chilling free speech, and the devices we depend on to communicate have been weaponized against us.

-Panelists: Harlo Holmes, Deanna Zandt, Matt Mitchell, Josh Levy (moderator)
+Panelists: Deanna Zandt, Matt Mitchell, Anqi Li, Josh Levy (moderator)

 Workshop leaders: Emily May and Mariana Ruiz Firmat

-What NYC is Doing to Protect Internet Privacy for All New Yorkers: Reports show that New Yorkers are increasingly likely to experience harassment, discrimination, a loss of privacy, and barriers to civic engagement through their use of the internet.
+What NYC is Doing to Protect Internet Privacy and Human Rights (Thurs.
+June 8, 5:15-6:15pm, Kimmel 909): Reports show that New Yorkers are increasingly likely to experience harassment, discrimination, a loss of privacy, and barriers to civic engagement through their use of the internet.
 Join for an off-the-record fireside chat with Miguel Gamino, NYC’s Chief Technology Officer and Anne Roest, NYC’s Chief Information Officer and DoITT Commissioner and Carmelyn Malalis, NYC’s Human Rights Commissioner on what NYC is doing to protect internet privacy and human rights and digital security.

-Panelists: Miguel Gamino, Anne Roest, Carmelin Malalis, Jonathan Askin (moderator)
+Panelists: Miguel Gamino, Anne Roest, Carmelyn Malalis, Jonathan Askin (moderator)

-When the Threat is Real: Hate Speech in America: Since the recent US presidential election we have witnessed a worrying resurgence of misinformation, hate speech, and intolerance toward vulnerable communities.
+When the Threat is Real: Hate Speech in America (Thurs.
+June 8, 4-5pm, Kimmel 803): Since the recent US presidential election we have witnessed a worrying resurgence of misinformation, hate speech, and intolerance toward vulnerable communities.
 In particular, immigrants have been targeted and continue to be the focus of prejudicial action at federal, state and local level.
 This panel will discuss the implications of hate speech and negative campaigning against immigrant groups, and explore how communities and advocacy groups are fighting back.
 (Sponsored by Omidyar Network)

-Panelists: Jose Antonio Vargas, others TBA, Alissa Black (moderator)
+Panelists: Jose Antonio Vargas, Rachel Brown, Anita Kashu, Alissa Black (moderator)

 Ideas and Provocations

 Trump in 2020: Could He Win?
-Regardless of the fact that most Americans currently don’t like Trump, it’s worth exploring the chances of him winning the 2020 election.
+(Thurs.
+June 8, 5:15-6:15pm, Kimmel 802) Regardless of the fact that most Americans currently don’t like Trump, it’s worth exploring the chances of him winning the 2020 election.
 Given the advantages that come with running as an incumbent, the pace of technology and policy changes regarding privacy, voter ID, and district changes, and the ever changing perspective and turnout of the American electorate, can Trump shoot someone on Fifth Avenue and still be re-elected?
 Three veteran political strategists will mull the possibilities.
 (Sponsored by Comscore)

 Panelists: Carol Davidsen, Mike Podhorzer, Patrick Ruffini, Gideon Lichfield (moderator)

-How to Be Loyal Antagonists: Imagine if Loretta Lynch, Peter Thiel, Cecile Richards, Rand Paul, Sheryl Sandberg, Stephen Bannon, Sonia Sotomayor and Paul Ryan had met at a rural retreat 15 years ago.
+How to Be Loyal Antagonists (Thurs.
+June 8, 4-5pm, Kimmel 802): Imagine if Loretta Lynch, Peter Thiel, Cecile Richards, Rand Paul, Sheryl Sandberg, Stephen Bannon, Sonia Sotomayor and Paul Ryan had met at a rural retreat 15 years ago.
 That’s the idea behind “Loyal Antagonists,” a new effort to build bridges across the political divide.
 In this session, we’ll showcase some early fruits of this project and offer some hands-on suggestions for how to build meaningful dialogue and trust.

 Panelists: Seamus Kraft, Ashley Spillane, Clarence Wardell, Cristin Dorgelo, Sara Holoubek (moderator)

-Reinventing Democracy: Lessons from Taiwan and Beyond.
-Movements for democracy, led by student organizers and open government activists, with an assist from innovative technologists, have been reimagining the core assumptions of representative government.
+Reinventing Democracy: Lessons from Taiwan and Beyond (Fri.
+June 9, 2-3pm, Kimmel 803): Movements for democracy, led by student organizers and open government activists, with an assist from innovative technologists, have been reimagining the core assumptions of representative government.
 In Taiwan, a whole new way of working together is emerging, that combines traditional elected leadership with mass participation in interactive consultation, and which has led to serious changes in law and policy.
 This panel will feature some of the leading innovators and top observers of that evolving process, and explore how these innovations are spreading.